Vomet/Parts-Ordering-Automator/README.md

   - **Do not assume the default coordinates work.**

 ### Window Spy
 Window Spy helps you set coordinates for this script.
+You can access by right clicking the script or clicking on `WindowSpy.ahk` in the AutoHotKey folder.

 When setting coordinates, ensure that you use the **Window** values under **Mouse Position**.
 See screenshot below as reference.

 ![](ahk_window_screenshot.png)